thebookwright/awakenAI/contributing.md

-# 🙌 Contributing to MeditativeAI
+# 🙌 Contributing to AdytumAI

 Welcome.
 This project asks that you bring not just your skills, but your awareness.